 - Has the time, energy, and resiliency to go to battle for your brand hard, every day.

-A final caution: Google is always watching and when Outreach is done wrong, penalties can be costly.
+A final caution: Google is always watching and when off-page SEO is done wrong, penalties can be costly.

 Go into battle well armed, my friends.